 §551.281.
 Generally.

-A facility licensed under this chapter may provide respite care for an individual who has a diagnosis of mental retardation or a related condition without regard to whether the individual is eligible to receive intermediate care services under federal law, according to a plan of care as provided under the Health and Safety Code, §§252.181-252.186.
+A facility licensed under this chapter may provide respite care for an individual who has a diagnosis of an intellectual disability or a related condition without regard to whether the individual is eligible to receive intermediate care services under federal law, according to a plan of care as provided under the Health and Safety Code, Chapter 252, Subchapter G (relating to Respite Care) .

 §551.282.
 Definitions.